 - Other Awards, Achievements, and Recognitions – This chapter lists some other recognitions youth can try to earn.
 While these might not help him advance, they will enhance his experience in the program.
 Among the topics covered in this chapter is the Order of the Arrow.

-- Setting Goals and Keeping Track – Another thing parents find very different from Cub Scouting is that Boy Scouts advance at their own pace and are responsible for their own advancement.
+- Setting Goals and Keeping Track – Another thing parents find very different from Cub Scouting is that Scouts BSA advance at their own pace and are responsible for their own advancement.
 This chapter covers some more advancement topics, including keeping track of things like nights of camping and other things which require long term record keeping for advancement.

 - Camping and Outdoor Activities – This is usually why the boys join.
 This chapter covers how short term campouts are planned, what skills are needed, and what to pack along with some other helpful information.